ahoymarcus/nextjs-myjs-tech-blog/articles/javascript-trick-patterns-overview-2022-05-26.md

 ###### Testing Property Existence and the 'in' Opertator

-According to [JavaScript.info](https://javascript.info/object), a notable feature of objects in JavaScript, when compared to many ogher languages, is the fact that here it is possible to access any property, and even when the property does not exist there will be no error!
+According to [JavaScript.info](https://javascript.info/object), a notable feature of objects in JavaScript, when compared to many other languages, is the fact that here it is possible to access any property, and even when the property does not exist there will be no error!

 So, since reading a  non-existing property returns undefined, a test can be easily set here: